Alkane: Isomerism

 Branched alkanes can be chiral.
 For example, 3-methylhexane and its higher homologues are chiral due to their stereogenic center at carbon atom number 3.
 The above list only includes differences of connectivity, not stereochemistry.
 In addition to the alkane isomers, the chain of carbon atoms may form one or more rings.
 Such compounds are called cycloalkanes, and are also excluded from the above list because changing the number of rings changes the molecular formula.
 For example, cyclobutane and methylcyclopropane are isomers of each other (C4H8), but are not isomers of butane (C4H10).

+Branched alkanes are more thermodynamically stable than their linear (or less branched) isomers.
+For example, the highly branched 2,2,3,3-tetramethylbutane is about 1.9 kcal/mol more stable than its linear isomer, n-octane.

 Nomenclature

 The IUPAC nomenclature (systematic way of naming compounds) for alkanes is based on identifying hydrocarbon chains.
 Unbranched, saturated hydrocarbon chains are named systematically with a Greek numerical prefix denoting the number of carbons and the suffix "-ane".

 In 1866, August Wilhelm von Hofmann suggested systematizing nomenclature by using the whole sequence of vowels a, e, i, o and u to create suffixes -ane, -ene, -ine (or -yne), -one, -une, for the hydrocarbons CnH2n+2, CnH2n, CnH2n−2, CnH2n−4, CnH2n−6.
 In modern nomenclature, the first three specifically name hydrocarbons with single, double and triple bonds; while "-one" now represents a ketone.